Current CDC-Funded Injury Control Research Centers, 2017

 - Implementation and fidelity

-Additional information about the ACE Network and additional CDC-funded violence prevention initiatives can be found on the CDC Violence Prevention site.
+Additional information about the ACE Network and additional CDC-funded violence prevention initiatives can be found on the CDC Violence Prevention website.